dodo721/NodeMachine/README.md

 of any tagged variable attached to a NodeMachine.

 Shows realtime state of flow, and contains error handling with error tracing through the node graph.

+Project is a test environment showing how it is used, main code is found in Assets/NodeMachine